14-sahil/Vibe-Commerce-mern-application/README.md

-# Vibe Commerce — Beginner friendly README
+# Vibe Commerce — MERN-Stack-Application

 Vibe Commerce is a compact full‑stack shopping cart demo built for learning.
 It shows how a React frontend (Vite) talks to an Express backend with MongoDB (Mongoose).
 The app demonstrates browsing products, signing in, adding items to a cart (signed-in users), and performing a mock checkout that saves a styled receipt.